-My co-teacher, Whitney, and I formed TEFLPros in order to give new teachers the real tools that they need to begin a successful TEFL career.
-TEFLPros is the only accredited online course that focuses most of the course hours on practical skills (i.e. lesson planning, classroom management and self-reflection).
+My co-teacher, Whitney, and I formed TEFLPros in order to give new teachers the real tools they need to begin a successful TEFL career.
+TEFLPros is the only accredited online course that focuses most of the course hours on practical skills (i.e. lesson planning, classroom management, and self-reflection).

-We are really excited that all of the teachers who have graduated from our course are working!
-And the thing that’s been even more rewarding is that because we personally interact with all of our students, we keep in touch.
+We are really excited that all the teachers, who have graduated from our course, are working!
+And the thing that’s been even more rewarding is that, because we personally interact with all of our students, we keep in touch.
 We get regular updates when they score that dream job or have an awesome lesson or have a kid come to them and tell them that they are an inspiration.

-Another grad, Bridget, joined a volunteer program that we administer together with the Thai Ministry of Education.
-She registered for two courses prior to finding us and said ours was the only one she felt engaged enough to complete.
+Another grad, Bridget, joined a volunteer program we administer together with the Thai Ministry of Education.
+She registered for two courses before finding us and said ours was the only one she felt engaged enough to complete.

 Stories like these are why I love what I do now.

-There is no amount of corporate America money that could buy that kind of fulfillment.
+No amount of corporate America money could buy that kind of fulfillment.

 TEFL is not for everyone, but if you are the kind of person who wants to have a more fulfilling life, see the world and learn, there is no better job.

 If you’d like to try our course out, you can go to www.teflproscourse.com.